-Although a partner country is interested in the use of Japanese methods in the improvement of hospital management or improvement in the system of agricultural extension, it cannot start a project suddenly.
-It is also not always possible to add a component by altering the R/D of existing project.
-In these cases, dispatching an individual expert has been the general solution so far.
-However, using the Group and Region-Focused Training Programs sometimes brings about a huge success.
+One partner country is interested in the use of Japanese methods in the improvement of hospital management or improvement in the system of agricultural extension, but it cannot start a project suddenly.
+Neither can it add a component by altering the R/D of existing projects.
+In a case like this, dispatching an individual expert has been the general solution so far.
+However, using the Group and Region-Focused Training Programs sometimes brings about larger success.

 On the other hand, diverse subjects, such as "support for persons with disabilities", "criminal investigation" and "museum study", are available in the line-up of Group Training Programs formulated by Japanese proposals.
-These subjects are often not conducted through the program approach.
-When the needs of partner countries are clearly outlined and an organization does commit itself, though it is not possible to start a project, its problem solutions can be promoted through the Group and Region-Focused Training Programs.
-For example three participants are dispatched to Japan yearly for three years and a Follow-up cooperation is integrated, it becomes a real "small-size project".
+These subjects are often not included within the program approach and therefore, it is difficult to launch projects in these areas.
+However, when the needs of partner countries are clearly outlined and the relevant organization is ready for commitment, Group and Region-Focused Training Programs can be put to use instead of usual projects to promote effective solutions.
+For example, if three participants are dispatched to Japan yearly for three years and a Follow-up cooperation is integrated, it will become a decent "small-size project".

-To use Group and Region-Focused Training Programs in a similar way as a project is particularly suitable for the needs of small-scale development studies on organizations, systems and policies, which should be worked out independently by concerned countries.
+The use of Group and Region-Focused Training Programs in a similar way as projects is particularly suitable for the needs of small-scale development studies of organizations, systems and policies, which should be worked out independently by concerned countries.
 Dispatching personnel from the concerned country to Japan and formulating improvement measures often produces qualitatively and economically better results than inviting Japanese consultants who are not qualified to give suggestions as they are not knowledgeable with the local situation.
-If the partner country has a clear sense of purpose and is ready to take action, the Group and Region-Focused Training Programs is an excellent choice.
+If the partner country has a clear sense of purpose and is ready to take action, the Group and Region-Focused Training Program is the excellent choice.